massgov/openmass/README.md

 ###### Notes
 - It takes a few minutes for the `mysql` container start up.
-- Mass Digital team members have additional information at [Mass Digital Developers](https://github.com/massgov/openmass/blob/develop/docs/README.md#developer-basics) instead.
+- Mass Digital team members: see additional information at [Mass Digital Developers](https://github.com/massgov/massgov-internal-docs/blob/master/development-massgov-team.md).

 ## Pull Requests
 Anyone is welcome and encouraged to submit a pull request for this project.
 Members of the public should fork the project and submit a PR.
 Your PR will automatically build and get limited testing.
 Once that is green, a mass.gov team member will code review your PR.
 Once satisfied, the team member will [copy your branch into the openmass repo](scripts/git-push-fork-to-upstream-branch) so the full test suite may run.
 Once that is green, your PR is is eligible to be merged.